-These are stories contributed by community members, founders, volunteers, staff, Board members, partners and others who have so generously contributed their time, energy and talents over the years to make Access Alliance what it is today.
+These stories are by community members, volunteers, staff, Board members, founders, partners, and others who have generously contributed their time, energy and talents over the years to make Access Alliance what it is today.

 Founders from the Korean community